Overview

 • shift + alt - used to pan around the screen with the mouse (same as pressing the scroll wheel)

-• shift + d - toggles the drawing palette
+• shift + d - toggles the properties panel

 • control + , - opens the settings menu